The Rockers: Michaels vs. Jannetty (1992-1993)

-The New Rockers
+The New Rockers (1996)

 In September 1995, Jannetty returned to the WWF and initially worked in the singles division.
-In early 1996, Jannetty was introduced to Al Snow and told that he would be his new partner as the New Rockers.
+In February 1996, Jannetty was introduced to Al Snow and told that he would be his new partner as the New Rockers.
 The initial plan was a return to The Rockers' gimmick, but the decision was made to make the team "silly" comedy heels according to Marty Jannetty in the book The Pro Wrestling Hall of Fame: The Tag Teams.
 They were told that the idea was for them to be like watching the 1960s television show The Monkees, complete with Snow being named "Leif Cassidy" as a play off 1970s idols David Cassidy and Leif Garrett.
 Going against his better judgment, Jannetty agreed to it, if nothing else than to help Snow out, who was trying to find a bankable gimmick.
 Jannetty was later informed that former partner Shawn Michaels had been the one to suggest the change in the gimmick.
+Jannetty fought Michaels twice who was WWF Champion at the time.
+Once on May 11 in Kuwait and the otehr on Raw July 1 episode.
 The team was never seriously pushed in the WWF making only a couple of low card PPV appearances before Jannetty decided to leave the WWF in December 1996.
 Cassidy later changed gimmicks in 1997 and went to ECW using the Head gimmick.
 He returned to WWF in 1998 with the Head gimmick.

 Reunions (2005, 2006, 2007)

 In the years following Jannetty's 1996 departure, Michaels became a born-again Christian in real life.
 This helped the two to patch up their above mentioned off-screen differences once and for all when Michaels shared his faith and aided Jannetty in becoming a Christian.
 On the SmackDown! shown on March 10, 2005 (taped two days earlier) Kurt Angle announced that as part of his preparation for his WrestleMania 21 match against Michaels' he would face Michaels old partner Jannetty on the following SmackDown.
 The following Monday, March 14, 2005, Jannetty made a surprise appearance on WWE Raw and, for one night, The Rockers reunited to take on La Résistance (Sylvain Grenier and Rob Conway).
 Jannetty got the win with the "Rocker Dropper" after Michaels hit ”Sweet Chin Music” on Grenier.
 Three days later on SmackDown Angle had promised to make Jannetty ”tap out”, just like he was going to make Michaels tap out at WrestleMania 21.
 Angle made good on his promise and forced Jannetty to submit to his ankle lock submission hold, but only after a nearly twenty-minute match and an impressive showing for Jannetty which saw him nearly pin the Olympic champion.
 After two good showings on Raw and SmackDown to convince WWE that he was still a very talented performer, they signed him to a contract.
 However, due to a domestic incident, Jannetty was arrested and thus unable to meet the commitments of his WWE contract.
-This led to his released on July 6, 2005.
+This led to his release on July 6, 2005.